neondatabase/postgresql_anonymizer/docs/masking_functions.md

 The second argument ("salt") is optional.
 You can call each function with only the seed like this `anon.pseudo_city('bob')`.
 The salt is here to increase complexity and avoid dictionary and brute force attacks (see warning below).
-If a salt is not given, a random secret salt is used instead (see the [Generic Hashing] section for more details).
+If a specific salt is not given, the value of the `anon.salt` GUC parameter is used instead (see the [Generic Hashing] section for more details).

 The seed can be any information related to the subject.
 For instance, we can consistently generate the same fake email address for a given person by using